Steve-Pilato/Steve-Pilato.github.io/_pages/about.md

   overlay_image: "/images/bird_about_resize.JPG"
 ---

-I am a data science graduate student at Seton Hall University, and I come from a background in quantitative neuroscience.
+I am a data analyst intern at Republic Wireless and a data science graduate student at Seton Hall University.
+I come from a background in quantitative neuroscience.

 My interests include creating data pipelines and applying machine learning methods to help drive company insights.